1000camels/audio-envelope/README.txt

 == Description ==

 This plugin renders an audio player and playlist for all audio elements within a page.
-It pulls together disparate audio files listed in posts (typically in the excerpts in posts) and provide a single player to control them.
+It pulls together audio files listed in posts (typically in the excerpts in posts) and provide a single player to control them.
 It also keeps track of the play point and can even continue to play the audio on subsequent pages that it is listed on.

 == Installation ==